Jeethanxx01/Portfolio/README.md

 Hey there!
-Welcome to my portfolio website.
-This site is built with HTML, CSS, JavaScript, and Bootstrap, and it's designed to showcase my work and skills as a software developer.
+Welcome to my portfolio project repository.This project is built with HTML, CSS, JavaScript, and Bootstrap, and it's designed to showcase my work and skills as a software developer.

 What's Inside